EleonoreL/phageFind/README.md

 # StageE22
- Summer 2022 internship, Antony Vincent lab,
+ Title:
  Author: Eleonore Lemieux
+ Lab: Antony Vincent, IBIS, ULaval

-Metagenomics tool for bacteriophages and bacteria, co evolution and response to treatement
+Metagenomics tool for bacteriophages, (co evolution with bacteria and response to treatement)

+Goal: Investigate and identify phages in metagenomes